 Comparison of Adjectives

 Three forms of comparison of adjectives in English

-Comparatives are used when two persons or objects being compared.
+Comparatives are used to compare and clarify the difference between two nouns.
+In other words, comparatives are used when two persons or objects being compared.

 When an adjective compares three or more things, the superlative form of the adjective is used.
 Superlatives indicate that the quality or quantity is at its highest or is most intense.